intuition-dev/intuDocs/meta-website/10_pillars.md

 doing?
 Ideally one compares this number before low-code and after low-code pillars, as well as to their operating costs.

+(And if you have to use PHP to be productive, than do it)

 # Get Started

 The next wave of development productivity is coming, and we can see that